James W. Motley

-James W. Motley (September 3, 1836—June 4, 1887) was a Texas legislator and doctor that represented district 3 of the Texas Senate during the 15th and 16th legislatures.
+James W. Motley (September 3, 1836—June 4, 1887) was an American legislator and physician who represented district 3 of the Texas Senate during the 15th and 16th legislatures.
 At the time, district 3 was composed of Panola, Rusk, and Shelby County.

 Early life

 Motley was born on September 3, 1836, in Autauga County, Alabama.
 (Note: It has also been reported that Motley was born in 1839 and is from North Carolina.)
 At the age of ten, he moved to Texas, settling in Harrison County.
 In the spring of 1858, Motley graduated from the medical department of the University of Louisville in Kentucky, and subsequently moved to Rusk County, Texas and established a medical practice in May 1858.
 During the entirety of the American Civil War, Motley was surgeon for the Confederate Army.

 Texas Senate

 Prior to his election to the Texas Senate, Motley had never held public office.

 Motley, a Democrat, was elected by a large margin to represent district 3 of the Texas Senate on February 15, 1876, defeating Republican nominee A. D. Lindsley.
 The district was composed of Panola, Rusk, and Shelby County, and he served from April 18, 1876, to January 11, 1881.